Using the Advice Centre

 - Where we believe that you, or a third party, is in serious personal danger

 We aim to provide an impartial, non-judgemental service to all our clients.
 Don’t be worried or embarrassed about approaching us with a problem — we are not here to judge you, or to make decisions for you, but to help you decide what your options are in any given situation.

 Although funded by the University of Glasgow, the SRC is a separate organisation.
 This means that our advice workers are able to give you independent advice and details of your enquiry are not shared with any University staff unless you ask us to.

 With your permission, we will keep a record of your visit and any discussions we have with you.
 You are entitled to a copy of your file, under the Data Protection Act 1998.
 Once your file is closed, it will be stored securely for six years and then disposed of confidentially.

 It is our policy to offer representation for academic appeals, disciplinary cases, complaints and certain limited small claims court cases.
-We may withdraw from representing you if your case is considered to be frivolous or vexatious, or if you don’t comply with the terms of our representation agreement
+We may withdraw from representing you if your case is considered to be frivolous or vexatious, or if you don’t comply with the terms of The Advice Centre Representation Agreement.

 Conflict of Interest

 A perceived conflict of interest may arise when the Advice Centre is consulted by both parties to a dispute (e.g. a complaint by one student against another).